Written by: Gene Fitzgerald // Last Updated:

 How long a whole house filter cartridge lasts depends on several factors, including the filter cartridge type, your water conditions, and usage.

-I hope this list of the best water filter cartridges was helpful.
+I hope this list of the best whole house replacement water filters was helpful.
 Questions?
 Ask away!

 And keep in mind: We’ll add new whole house water filter cartridge reviews occasionally.
 So come back for more!